winterwolf/typedobject/readme.md

 ## Usage

-Require `Object` from the library with optional table argument:
+Require library as `Object` with optional table argument:
 { production[bool], extraTypes[table with functions] }.

 Use method `Class = Object:extend "ClassName"` to create your class.